 Think of mock trial as a dress rehearsal that allows the attorneys and client to fine-tune their preparation.
 While mock trials are not as expensive as shadow juries, mock trials require a considerable commitment of time and resources in order to be effective.
 The attorneys and client should prepare for the mock trial just as they would the actual trial.

 Varghese Summersett PLLC is the only criminal defense firm in Fort Worth to have its own in-house courtroom.
 Our attorneys have collectively tried over 550 jury trials, including cases where the death penalty was sought.
-For more information, call us at (817) 203-2220.
+For more information, call us at (817) 203-2220 or reach out online.